dzackgarza/Notes/Obsidian/zettelkasten/Workshops/Algebra/Week 1/Algebra Week 2 Finite Group Theory.md

 	- The class equation,
 	- Burnside's formula
 	- Important actions
-		- Self-action by left translation
+		- Self-action by left translation (regular representation)
 		- Self-action by conjugation
 		- Coset action by left-translation
 		- Coset action by conjugation?